bobcat4848/asset-management/README.md

 ## Introduction
-asset-management is an open-source MERN (MongoDB, Express.JS, React, and Node.JS) based web application made by students at Middle Tennessee State University led by Jacob Cuomo.
+asset-management is an open-source MERN (MongoDB, Express.JS, React, and Node.JS) based web application made by students at Middle Tennessee State University led by Jacob Cuomo and mentored by Miroslava Migovich.
 The purpose of this application is to be built for Vanderbuilt University to help keep track of equipment in the Robotics & Autonomous Systems Lab.